seharwaseem-tech/RhombixTechnologies_Task02/README.md

 - `index.html` — Main HTML page
 - `style.css` — Stylesheet for layout and design
 - `script.js` — JavaScript for light/dark mode and interactivity
-- `images/` — Folder containing all image assets used in the website
+- `images` — Folder containing all image assets used in the website
+- `screenshots` — Folder containing desktop view screenshots of the website

 # Author
 **Sehar Waseem**